simrun/cicalendaruk/README.md

 We use VSCode and have relevant settings checked into the repo under `.vscode`.

-1. Ensure the [VSCode Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) is installed
+1. Install VSCode extensions from `.vscode/extensions.json` using the `Extensions: Show Recommended Extensions` command
 1. Add environment variables as KEY=value pairs in `.env.local`
 1. Install nvm
 1. Run `nvm install` to install the node version specified in `.nvmrc`